alosadagrande/tekton-dpdk/blog.md

 You've probably heard about the fifth-generation technology standard for cellular networks (5G) or edge computing, and the potential to change the world and affect our lives.
 This new technology will support billions of devices with almost no latency at speeds around 20 times faster than its predecessor.
 Now, think about the Internet of Things (IoT), Telemedicine, Virtual Reality (VR), Autonomous Cars, Faster Gaming...
 Apologies for interrupting, but let's put aside for a moment our imagination and dig into the technology required to satisfy our dreams.

 All of these technologies and applications often demand very high-performance requirements for both throughput, latency, and efficiency.
 This means that a compilation of multiple features is required for adequate utilization of the underlying platform capabilities when deploying **deterministic** applications.
 Some examples of these required network features are [Multus CNI](https://github.com/intel/multus-cni), [SR-IOV](https://en.wikipedia.org/wiki/Single-root_input/output_virtualization) and [Data Plane Development Kit (DPDK)](https://www.dpdk.org/).
-They are elements of what is called Containerized Network Functions or Cloud-native Network Functions (CNFs).
+They are elements of what is called **Containerized Network Functions** or **Cloud-native Network Functions** (CNFs).

 ## Containerized Network Functions

-Before talking about CNFs, it is important to first understand Network Functions Virtualization (NFV).
-NFV replaces network hardware appliances with software, including virtual network functions (VNFs), that run on virtual machines (VMs) running on commodity hardware.
+Before talking about CNFs, it is important to first understand **Network Functions Virtualization** (NFV).
+NFV replaces network hardware appliances with software, including **Virtual Network Functions** (VNFs), that run on **virtual machines** (VMs) running on commodity hardware.
 CNFs are similar to VNFs, but they run on lighter-weight containers on top of Kubernetes, providing greater agility and ease of deployment compared with VMs.
 While VNFs are software forms of network appliances such as routers, firewalls, load-balancers, etc. deployed as one or more VMs, CNFs are just the containerized network functions.

 In a generic Kubernetes application, the single networking interface provided by a Pod (eth0) is sufficient for most purposes.
 It even can be extended using CNI plugins available.
 However, in cases where low latency and high network performance is a must, we need a way of providing additional network interfaces to the Pod which has direct access to the hardware (NIC).
 Then, the application can communicate with the hardware which delivers these high capacities outside of the standard Kubernetes networking.
 This is why we start talking about CNFs and ways to accelerate them.